johno/will_toggle/README.md

 ### How does it work?

-A `check_box_tag` is added with the `label_tag` Change Your Password.
-The checkbox is wired in to the `onchange` event, which triggers a jQuery function to toggle a will-toggle-wrapper that encapsulates the partial.
+A `check_box_tag` is added with the `label_tag 'Change Your Password'`.
+The checkbox is wired in to the `onchange` event, which triggers a jQuery function to toggle a `will-toggle-wrapper` that encapsulates the partial.

 __Currently will\_toggle only supports a checkbox toggle, however, you can expect many more implementations to come.__